dhoulb/blork/README.md

 check(null, "str?"); // Throws ValueError "Must be string (received null)"
 ```

-### String modifiers: Non-empty types

 Any type can be made non-empty by appending a `+` plus sign to the type reference.
-This means the check will only pass if the value is non-empty and has length.
+This means the check will only pass if the value is non-empty.
+Specifically this works as follows:

+- Strings: `.length` is more than 0
+- Map and Set objects: `.size` is more than 0
+- Objects and arrays: If it has a `.length` property Number of own properties is not zero (using `typeof === "object"` && `Object.keys()`)
+- Booleans and numbers: Use truthyness (e.g. `true` is non-empty, `false` and `0` is empty)

+This is equivalent to the inverse of the `empty` type.

 ```js
 // Pass.